RobTillaart/AS5600/README.md

 You can write this only **ONE** time to the AS5600.

+## Software Direction Control

+Experimental 0.2.0

+Normally one controls the direction of the sensor by connecting the DIR pin to one of the available IO pins of the processor.
+This IO pin is set in the library as parameter of the **begin(directionPin)** function.

+Since version 0.2.0 the directionPin is default set to 255, which defines a software direction control.
+To have this working one has to connect the DIR pin of the sensor to GND.
+This puts the sensor in a hardware clock wise mode, so it is up to the library to do additional math so the **readAngle()** and **rawAngle()** behave as if the DIR pin was connected to VCC.

+The gain is that the user does not need an IO pin for this, which makes connecting the sensor a bit easier.

+In terms of the interface, the user call **setDirection()** as before to change the direction.

+TODO: measure performance impact.

+TODO: investigate impact on functionality of other registers.

 ## Multiplexing

 The I2C address of the **AS5600** is always 0x36.